 Whether we like it or not, these reminders tell us life on this earth is not permanent.
 God made us for Himself and when our time here is finished, He welcomes us home with Him.
 Our death is not a punishment, but rather our reward for resembling Jesus’ to our brothers or sisters.
 But until that day comes, God encourages us to live life to the fullest.

 St. Francis de Sales gives these comforting words to anyone one who faces this moment with loneliness and fear: “It is a great consolation to know that the relationships we begin on this earth we’ll continue in heaven.”

 Tony is right in preparing.
 He understands that living on earth means we are always approaching eternity.
-This is why it is good practice every once in a while to remind ourselves to live this present moment in the best way we can.
-St. Francis de Sales not only taught this lesson, he lived it.
+This is why it is good practice every once in a while, to be remind ourselves to live this present moment in the best way we can.
+St. Francis de Sales not only taught this lesson but lived it.

 Tony is teaching us all a good lesson.
 There is no better way to live or to die than to be doing well what we’re doing in this present moment!
 This delights the God who made us and loves us no matter where we may be.

 The present is the friend of age, not its enemy.
 It inundates us with life.
 It soaks us in the brine of it.
 It gives us the space and time to realize that without the past, we could not possibly live this present so well.

 Share your thoughts and comments with me at firstname.lastname@example.org.
 Simply click on the link or copy and paste the email address into your email program.
 I look forward to hearing from you.